 Here are the advantages and disadvantages of each main type of fishing tackle box.
 Keep in mind there really is no bad choice here.
 Both will help you carry and keep your fishing gear very organized.

 As was mentioned, no longer are all tackle boxes made out of hard plastic anymore.
 Some are now made out of materials similar to backpacks and duffel bags.
 They offer the ultimate in easy carrying style tackle boxes.
-The best tackle bag products are just as popular as hard sided tackle boxes these days.
-Our extensive fishing backpack buying guide will even tell you how to find these easy to transport soft sided tackle boxes.
+The best tackle bag products are just as popular as hard-sided tackle boxes these days.
+Our extensive guide on fishing backpacks will even tell you how to find these easy to transport soft-sided tackle boxes.